acss-io/atomizer/docs/configuration.md

 ### Content

-The `content` section let's you define the paths to any and all files that may contain Atomizer classes:
+The `content` section lets you define the paths to any files that may contain Atomizer classes:

 ```js
 module.exports = {